Kai Tak Tunnel: Features

 The tunnel consists of a pair of tubes of about 7 metres diameter each, 1.26 km long.
 The southern tube carries west-bound traffic from Kowloon Bay to Ma Tau Kok.
 A point of interest is that the eastbound tunnel branches off onto Sung Wong Toi Road.
 It is the only major vehicular tunnel in Hong Kong built entirely by the cut-and-cover technique.

-Many major express bus routes of Kowloon Motor Bus and New World First Bus between Kowloon and the eastern end of New Kowloon travel through the Kai Tak Tunnel.
+Many major express bus routes of Kowloon Motor Bus and Citybus (formerly New World First Bus between Kowloon and the eastern end of New Kowloon travel through the Kai Tak Tunnel.
 Most of them run between the Kwun Tong District or Sai Kung District and Tsim Sha Tsui and Hung Hom.
 They include 13X, 213X, 224X, 98D, 98P, 14X, 215X, 219X, 296D, 297, 796P.
 Westbound departures of routes 11X and 28 and peak hour cross harbour tunnel bus route 101X and Hong Kong High Speed Rail feeder bus route W2, also runs through Kai Tak Tunnel.
 In total, an estimated 60000 vehicles use the tunnel each day.